 But clearly Ford (and Opel) had missed the boat with the exploding smaller car class now dominated by the VW.
 Opel went to work on its Kadett, a pragmatic and very light (1475 lbs) conventional RWD sedan that arrived in 1962, built in a completely new factory (Bochum).

-These two photos of what are purported to be the clays of the NPX-C5 project clearly show that its styling was directly adopted in Dearborn for the Cardinal.
-But these are smaller than the Cardinal, and lack the extra front overhang that the FWD Cardinal required.
+These two photos of the NPX-C5 project clearly show that its styling was directly adopted in Dearborn for the Cardinal.
+But these are clearly smaller than the Cardinal, and lack the extra front overhang that the FWD Cardinal required.
+And as the pictures of BPX-C5 above show, it was obviously a conventional front engine car, with a radiator grille.

-Ludvigson’s story is a lot more nuanced and credible: Dearborn was of course very much aware of what Cologne was developing, and Ford product planners recognized that the two projects were rather similar in size and purpose: to compete against the VW.
+Dearborn was of course very much aware of what Cologne was developing, and Ford product planners recognized that the two projects were rather similar in size and purpose: to compete against the VW.
 It became all-too obvious to them that one car built in both countries offered potential cost savings.
 Additionally, key parts for the US version made in Germany offered further cost savings.

 Not surprisingly, this set off tensions immediately.
 At that time, the American I-PF-4 had a projected weight of just under 1600 lbs.
 Meanwhile, the German NPX-C5 had a target weight of not less than 1700 lbs, in part due to the more complex SOHC engine.
 This higher target weight was used against them, the lower weight of the 1-PF-4 being given as a key factor in the decision in favor of the American car despite it being considerably larger.
 The Germans were highly skeptical of that target weight, and with good reason.
 Sure enough; the final Cardinal prototypes weighed a good 1850lbs, and the production version was right at 1900 lbs.
 This was almost 300 lbs more than the Beetle, and would become a negative factor in the final production Taunus 12M.